QuintuplicateConfederation/Compendium-1/compendium.rst

 What happens to everyone in a reboot?
   Their soul stays, but new bodies.

+Can you be banned from a System?
+  Yes, you can be banned.
+Up to the owner.

 Would users of non-blocking systems like LFE remember old iterations of the System, i.e. after a reboot?
   Depends on if the System treats souls stuck in a reboot as soulshatter or alive.